LeidenUniversityLibrary/digmanclass/glossary.md

 information now copied onto title pages.
 A scribe may state, for example, in which year he copied the book, where he lived, and, in some cases, even for whom the book was made.
-Some colophons provide a more prosaic fact, for example that a scribe is thirsty: \'This work is completed, master, now give me a drink!\'
+Some colophons provide a more prosaic fact, for example that a scribe is thirsty: 'This work is completed, master, now give me a drink!'

 Copying the Text: Pen Trials
 ============================